• Skip to primary navigation

 a slice of gf tres leches cake shown from the side with gooey milk on the plate and jammy berries on top

-Tres leches cake (a.k.a. milk cake, torta de tres leches, pan tres leches, bizcocho de tres leches, and pastel de tres leches) is a traditional dessert that hales from Latin America.
+Tres leches cake (also called milk cake, torta de tres leches, and pastel de tres leches) is a traditional dessert that hales from Latin America.

-My personal favorite was a chocolate rum variation that I've shared below.
-I also featured a GF DF coconut tres leches cake in my cookbook Alternative Baker topped with mango and lime.
+I featured a GF DF coconut tres leches cake in my award-winning gluten-free baking cookbook Alternative Baker topped with mango and lime.

 a round coconut tres leches cake topped with mango chunks from my cookbook Alternative Baker